Enrollment of Students

 Foster Students - 24 P.S. §13-1305

 Nonresident children placed in foster care must be educated in accordance with 24 P.S. §131305(a), which provides that a nonresident child in paid foster care is "entitled to all free school privileges accorded to resident children of the district. . . in the same manner as though such child were in fact a resident child of the district."
 The provision that permitted school districts to refuse to accommodate foster students has been held to be unconstitutional.
 In addition, nonresident exceptional school-aged persons should be afforded the same rights to an appropriate program of special education as are resident exceptional school-aged persons per 24 P.S. §13-1371 et seq. and 22 Pa.
 Code Chapter 14 and 22 Pa.
 Code Chapter 16.
-A school district may request verification that the child is residing with a foster parent or is in a pre-adoptive or adoptive home in the form of a letter from the appropriate agency, but the district cannot require a court order or agency records.
+A school district may request verification that the child is residing with a foster parent or is in a pre-adoptive or adoptive home in the form of a letter or the Identification of Students in Foster Care to School Points of Contact form from the appropriate agency, but the district cannot require a court order or agency records.

 Students Living in Institutions - 24 PS §13-1306